XScript Compiler

 |---|---|

-XScriptCompiler-0.5.zip | Compiler executable, data builder, and decompiler |
+XScriptCompiler-0.7.zip | Compiler executable, data builder, and decompiler |

-x3fl.xml | XScript definition file — function database, constants, datatypes |
+x3fl.xml | XScript definition file — function database, constants, datatypes, namespaces, and macros |

 default_data.dat | Pre-built binary data file (requires the game’s Data\ folder to regenerate) |